ai-winter/ros_motion_planning/README.md

 # Introduction

-`Motion planning` plans the state sequence of the robot without conflict between the start and goal.
+`Motion Planning` plans the state sequence of the robot without conflicts between the start and goal.

-`Motion planning` mainly includes `Path planning` and `Trajectory planning`.
+`Motion Planning` mainly includes `Path Planning` and `Trajectory Planning`.

-* `Path Planning`: It's based on path constraints (such as obstacles), planning the optimal path sequence for the robot to travel without conflict between the start and goal.
+* `Path Planning`: Based on path constraints (such as obstacles), it plans the optimal path sequence for the robot to travel without conflicts between the start and goal.
-* `Trajectory planning`: It plans the motion state to approach the global path based on kinematics, dynamics constraints and path sequence.
+* `Trajectory Planning`: It plans the motion state to approach the global path based on kinematics, dynamics constraints and path sequence.

-This repository provides the implement of common `Motion planning` algorithm, welcome your star & fork & PR.
+This repository provides the implement of common `Motion Planning` algorithm, welcome your star, fork and PR.

 The theory analysis can be found at [motion-planning](https://blog.csdn.net/frigidwinter/category_11410243.html)